 The kit comes with the chassis pre-wired for simple "Forwards-Stop-Backwards" control with a battery holder for 9volt PP3 battery.
 Our locomotive kit chassis include a 5-way screw connector block.
 This is to facilitate the fitting of a remote control if required.

-However if you fancy fitting radio control there is sufficient room in the bonnet cavity to accommodate either a 3 cell lipo battery and a Micron Mr603 or a pp3 9v and a Locoremote Mini B (pre wired leads recommended).
+However if you fancy fitting radio control there is sufficient room in the bonnet cavity to accommodate either Micron Mr603 or a Locoremote Maxi (pre wired leads recommended) as well as the rechargeable pp3 9v.

 Points to note